Kick off the new tax year with 50% off our Ltd company accountancy packages!

 The biggest point of concern for millions of contractors is whether they’ll be eligible for sick pay.
 ACAS have released advice for employers and employees when it comes to sick pay.

 If you’re a PAYE employee and pay National Insurance Contributions, you’ll more than likely be covered by Statutory Sick Pay (SSP).
-If you’ve not officially been diagnosed but have instead been advised to self-quarantine to err on the side of caution, the government confirmed in the March 2020 budget that you will still be covered by SSP, which will also be available from Day 1 of your sick leave, rather than Day 4.
+If you’ve not officially been diagnosed but have instead been advised to self-quarantine to err on the side of caution, you will still be covered by SSP, which will also be available from Day 1 of your sick leave, rather than Day 4.

 In the same budget, the government also announced that it would cover the SSP payments of all businesses with under 250 employees for up to 14 days per employee.